Morley-AIttSotMH.pdfp43.fig24a

 tzi:<ka.<CHAN:HAAB>.ka>

 · The ISIG = “Initial Series Introductory Glyph” is a nickname given when very little was understood about Maya glyphs.
-At the time, it was noticed that many monuments began with this extra-large glyph, and that a very regular pattern of glyphs followed it.
+At the time, it was noticed that the inscriptions on many monuments began with this extra-large glyph, and that a very regular pattern of glyphs followed it.
 That pattern was dubbed the “Initial Series”, making this glyph the “Initial Series Introductory Glyph”.

 o It is often found at the very start of an inscription on a stela.